Adaptive Conformal Prediction for Quantum Machine Learning

 which assigns a real-valued score to each feature-target pair $(x,y)$.
 This is typically used to measure the discrepancy between the model output and an observed value.
 In our case, however, the situation differs: we obtain a stochastic multiset, $\mathcal{A}_{x,T}$, instead of a single deterministic value.
 For the score to be a well-defined deterministic function, it is therefore necessary to take $\mathcal{A}_{x,T}$ as an additional input:

 A crucial point is that $\mathcal{A}_{x,T}$ is drawn from a distribution that is conditional on the shot times $T$.
-As a result, the induced scores are inherently time-dependent if there the noise of quantum hardware changes across time.
+As a result, the induced scores are inherently time-dependent if the noise of quantum hardware changes across time.
 This breaks the usual exchangeability assumption, as even if the underlying data $(X_i,Y_i)$ are exchangeable, the augmented observations

-are not, and therefore the corresponding scores:
+are not, and therefore the corresponding scores

 are not necessarily exchangeable.
-While a hypothetical score function could be constructed to remove the time dependency (e.g. $\hat{S}((x, y;\,\multiset{\hat Y_{x,t}}_{t\in T})={\Tilde{S}}(x,y)$), the conformity score of any QCP procedure is designed to utilise the quantum model's output, and hence should utilise these time-dependent terms.
+While a hypothetical score function could be constructed to remove the time dependency (e.g.,\ $\hat{S}(x, y;\,\multiset{\hat Y_{x,t}}_{t\in T})={\Tilde{S}}(x,y)$), the conformity score of any QCP procedure is designed to utilise the quantum model's output, and hence should utilise these time-dependent terms.

-Without exchangeable scores, we can not assert that the rank of the test score is uniformly distributed on the set \(\{1,\ldots, n+1\}\).
-Consequently, without making the assumption of stationary noise, we cannot obtain guarantees in the form given in \ref{Thm:marginal_coverage}.
+Without exchangeable scores, we cannot assert that the rank of the test score is uniformly distributed on the set \(\{1,\ldots, n+1\}\).
+Consequently, without making the assumption of stationary noise, we cannot obtain guarantees in the form given in Theorem~\ref{Thm:marginal_coverage}.